 That’s what “Waiver of Depreciation” coverage is for.
 It pays for the difference between the market value of your car and the amount you have left on your loan.
 This isn’t a replacement cost endorsement but depending on the carrier guarantee’s purchase price (minus applicable taxes) for the first 24 to 30 months you own the vehicle.
 We absolutely believe that you should purchase “Waiver of Depreciation Endorsement” on all new vehicles purchased outright, financed or leased.

-We recommend that you purchase this coverage through your auto insurance company.
+We recommend that you purchase this coverage through your car insurance company.

 Complicated?
 No worries.
 Call your team at Alpine Insurance and we will set it all up for you.
 As soon as you are ready to buy…call us before you sign the contract!

 Maybe you did your car-shopping online, and you found a great deal on a used car.
 Low mileage, good condition, and after the test-drive you find it runs like a charm.
 The price is good, too.
 In fact, it’s great!
 They could get much more for this if they wanted to…